zenvia/zenvia-sdk-node/README.md

 const response = await sms.sendMessage(from, to, content);
 ```

-The response can be an `IMessageResponse` object when successful or an `IError` object when error.
+The response can be an `IMessageResponse` object when successful or an `IError` object on errors.

 The content types can be:

 | Name            | Description |
 |-----------------|-------------|
-| TextContent     | Used to send a text messages to your customer.
+| TextContent     | Used to send text messages to your customer.
-| FileContent     | Used to send a file messages to your customer.
+| FileContent     | Used to send file messages to your customer.
-| TemplateContent | Used to send a template messages to your customer.
+| TemplateContent | Used to send template messages to your customer.

 The content support by channel is described below.